benhdev/laravel-skeleton/README.md

 ##### Using a StyleMap

-The StyleMap helper class can be useful in generating styles based on a user setting such as a theme
+The StyleMap helper class can be useful in generating styles based on user settings

 ```php
 use Illuminate\Support\Facades\Auth;